System of National Accounts: SNA Developments

 SNA continues to be developed further.
 International conferences are regularly held to discuss various conceptual and measurement issues, and proposed revisions.
 This is necessary, because the world changes, new data needs emerge, new coordination/integration challenges arise, and new production techniques become available.
 The proposed SNA 2025 provides for many new standards and supplementary SNA tables on different topics.
 Many of the new supplementary tables aim to link SNA financial data with social or physical statistics from other international or national agencies, with the aim of providing standardized, comparable national data sets on specific topics (such as labor use, natural resources, productivity, health etc.).

 There are many ongoing projects, such as developing standard accounts for environmental resources, the measurement of the trade in various services and of productivity, the treatment of insurance payments, the grey economy and informal economy, employee compensation in the form of non-wage income, intangible capital, cryptocurrencies, labor economics etc. Projects related to the SNA 2025 revision are mentioned on the UNSD webpage.

-Revisions of the SNA national accounts system are normally coordinated by the Intersecretariat Working Group on National Accounts (ISWGNA), comprising representatives from the United Nations Statistics Division (UNSD), International Monetary Fund (IMF), World Bank (WB), Organisation for Economic Co-operation and Development (OECD), Statistical Office of the European Communities (Eurostat) and the United Nations regional commissions.
-The ISWGNA working group has its own website under the UN Statistics Division and works with the Advisory Expert Group (AEG).

 Discussions and updates are reported in the news bulletin SNA News and Notes.

 Official SNA revisions are always documented at the UN Statistics Division site.
 For the 2008 SNA revision, the full final text is available online.
 For the 2025 Revision, only the pre-edit document is available so far; the final official text still has to be approved and published.
 The pre-edit version of SNA 2025 shows which text from SNA 2008 is revised, and which text is a new addition to SNA guidelines.

 Achievements of SNA

-The achievements of SNA and why they matter can be summarized as follows:
+The achievements of SNA, and why they matter, can be summarized as follows: